Nuclear Assault: Nuclear Assault in the 21st century (2002–2022)

-The classic lineup reformed once again in 2002 to perform at the Metal Meltdown and Wacken festivals and subsequently recorded a live album entitled Alive Again, Bramante leaving for the last time and adding guitarist Eric Burke in time for several European tours, first with Testament and Death Angel, and then with Exodus and Agent Steel, both in 2003.
+The classic lineup reformed once again in 2002 to perform at the Metal Meltdown and Wacken Open Air festivals and subsequently recorded a live album entitled Alive Again, Bramante leaving for the last time and adding guitarist Eric Burke in time for several European tours, first with Testament and Death Angel, and then with Exodus and Agent Steel, both in 2003.
 A new studio album entitled Third World Genocide followed in 2005, with yet more touring, including a South American tour with Death Angel. and a headlining European tour.
 The band released the Louder, Faster, Harder DVD before more US touring in 2006.

 From 2007 to 2012 Nuclear Assault occasionally played shows, returning to Japan and South America along with a guest appearance at the Maryland Deathfest and at the Metal Merchants Festival in Oslo, Norway, in January 2011.

 In 2013, it was announced that Nuclear Assault was working on a new album, which was due for release in 2015.
 They instead released an EP on June 1, 2015, titled Pounder, which featured "four killer old-school thrash" songs written by Dan Lilker and John Connelly.
 The band embarked on the "Final Assault" tour to support the EP in 2015 to 2016.
 By 2022, however, Nuclear Assault had continued to perform live sporadically, mostly in South America as well as both the East Coast and West Coast of the United States.

 On November 20, 2022, Nuclear Assault announced on social media that they had again broken up.